Paul Osborn’s heart-warming Tony award-winning comedy focuses the four Gibbs sisters who share in each other’s lives, sometimes perhaps too much!

 THE YOUNG FOLKS:

-HOMER BOLTON: 40 years old; Ida and Carl’s son, engaged for 7+ years to his fiancée, Myrtle Brown.
-Painfully shy and awkward; he is reluctant to commit to Myrtle and leave his parents’ home.
+HOMER BOLTON: (40); Ida and Carl’s son, painfully shy and awkward; he is reluctant to commit to 7-year fiancee Myrtle and leave his parents’ home.
 Given to the same sort of “spells” as his father.

-MYRTLE BROWN: Homer’s fiancée; 39 years old.
-Enthusiastic, sweet, and kind.
-She wants so much to make a good impression on Homer’s family.
-Loves Homer very much but is frustrated by his reluctance to marry her.
+MYRTLE BROWN: (39) Homer’s fiancée; enthusiastic, sweet, and kind.
+She wants a good impression on Homer’s family, but is frustrated by Homer’s reluctance to marry.

 By: Paul Osborn